 Bath Letters

-I always put a new pack of these into someone’s stocking – perfect for bath time and for alphabet activities.
-These have been a beloved hit here since my oldest was under 1.
+For many year, I put a new pack of these in someone’s stocking – perfect for bath time and for alphabet activities.
+These were my son’s first bath toys (when he was under 1) and we loved having a set for many, many years.

 Bath Bombs